Gnurdle/workshop-docs/Pages/2-basics.md

 # Chapter 2: Basics

 ### Dive, Dive!

+We are working under the assumption that the reader has some programming experience under their belt.
+We presume such experience is with a mainstream imperative language.

-Often when someone fluent in another programming language encounters Clojure (or Lisp) code, the reaction is akin to staring into an abyss of complexity and confusion.
+Often when someone fluent in another programming language encounters Clojure (or Lisp) code for the first time, the reaction is akin to staring into an abyss of complexity, confusion and puzzlement.

-Lots of parens mixed with familiar and unfamiliar words, no obvious structure, etc.  Whiskey,  Tango, Foxtrot?
+Lots of parens mixed with familiar and unfamiliar words, no obvious structure, etc.  Whiskey,  Tango, and Foxtrot already?

 In reality, what is going on is actually quite a bit simpler than what you might be using every day, but things do work differently, and need to be thought about differently.
 And this thinking differently is where the benefit seems to lie.